promanenko/gigaspaces-sbp-jekyll/spring-data-advanced.markdown

 Note that you define the type of data to be accessed with Querydsl.
 {%endnote%}

-Then, add source processor to your maven build (`pom.xml`) using Maven Annotation Processing Tool plugin:
+Then, add the source processor to your maven build (`pom.xml`) using Maven Annotation Processing Tool plugin:

 {%highlight xml%}
 <project>
   <build>